Antipokemon/network-home-training/README.md

 # Modifying Things
 ## Arkime
 **Notes:**
-1. Arkime will collect traffic from your interface unless you change the value in moloch/capture.txt.
+1. Arkime will collect traffic from your interface unless you change the value in the .env file.
 It looks for 'TRUE' without the quotes.
 If it's not there it will not capture off the wire, but the files must exist or it will error.
-2. Arkime can reinitialize the data (clear the elastic data) by simply placing a '0' in init.txt.
-After it initializes it places a '1' in the file to skip this the next run.
+2. Arkime has been set to reinitialize the database on each run.
+To change this, modify the .env file and change TRUE for CAPTURE=TRUE to another value.
+Ex: CAPTURE=FALSE, CAPTURE=OFF.
+    1. Any value here will work as it is only looks for a TRUE value to reinitialize the database.

 **WISE Tags** - https://arkime.com/wise